 This book is sweet reading from the beginning, the characters are warm and engaging and with it being the second book in the series, the characters have become fun and familiar in the small close knit community.

 Packed with charm and humour, ‘The Little Bakery On Rosemary Lane’ is a reflective, tender and warm-hearted reading that is perfect to curl up on a cold winters night.

-You can buy Come Sundown from Amazon and is available to buy from good bookshops.
+You can buy The Little Bakery on Rosemary Lane from Amazon and is available to buy from good bookshops.